sarahrider/solar-power-test/README.md

 ## Welcome to The Style Block Test

-The test involves a multi-step, high-intensity evaluation of whether or not the Python code from our Jupyter notebook will display our HTML styleblock or not ONLINE
+This site is for testing whether or not the Python code from our Jupyter notebook will display our HTML styleblock or not ONLINE!

 # Is it here?
 ## maybe